 Create a Conditional Access policy applied to "All cloud apps" requiring multi-factor authentication for login.
 Do NOT use an exception to the policy as that appears to break the functionality of the CA rule as of testing done 10DEC2021.
 Ignore failed logins in the sign-in logs for ROPG checks of the password.

 - Complex, but exacting:

-Follow the instructions in the Jamf Nation post "Creating a custom scope for Jamf Connect in Azure for Conditional Access policies" to create a custom scope for Jamf Connect applications.
-Verify that no policies are created that apply to "All cloud apps" as to not affect the ROPG workflow.
+Follow the instructions in the Jamf Nation post "Creating a custom scope for Jamf Connect in Azure for Conditional Access policies" to create a custom scope for Jamf Connect applications (you’ll need to sign into Jamf Nation or create an account to access it).
+Verify that no policies are created that apply to "All cloud apps" so as to not affect the ROPG workflow.
 CA policy will be applied as expected to the Jamf Connect login application and ROPG check will appear as a successful login in sign-in logs.